Burning red feet?

 It sounded like a never-ending nightmare.
 Now nerve pain was part of my reality.

 I also underwent nerve testing.
-There is increasing evidence that peripheral neuropathy- damage to nerves- are strongly associated with erythromelalgia [2].
-What is not clear is what comes first-the chicken or the egg- the nerve damage or the EM.
-After lots of expensive tests to confirm a diagnosis, Davis prescribed an cream to apply during flares which provided some relief [8].
+There is increasing evidence that peripheral neuropathy—damage to nerves—are strongly associated with erythromelalgia [2].
+What is not clear is what comes first—the chicken or the egg—the nerve damage or the EM.
+After lots of expensive tests to confirm a diagnosis, Dr. Davis prescribed a cream to apply during flares which provided some minimal relief [8].
 In addition, I was given prescription grade lidocaine patches that could be applied with pain or prior to exercise [9].
 They aim to use topical therapies before moving to oral medications in hopes of diminishing the chance of side effects.
-It’s important to note that for affected individuals, especially those that have or will develop a myeloproliferative disorder, a simple aspirin relieves symptoms.
+It’s important to note that for affected individuals, especially those who have or will develop a myeloproliferative disorder, a simple aspirin may improve or relieve symptoms.
 This was not the case for me.

-In all honestly, the holy grail of Mayo prescriptions seemed to be less effective than the supplements and dietary changes my doctor had recommended years earlier.
+In all honestly, the holy grail of Mayo prescriptions seemed to be less effective than the supplements and dietary changes my functional medicine doctor had recommended years earlier.

 Dr. Davis encouraged me to live as normal a life as possible and to avoid reading scary stuff about EM on the internet.
-This pep talk was worth more than the fancy prescriptions.
-He provided me with a list of other prescription interventions to try- I was to pass this along to my primary care provider who could prescribe them as I tried them one by one to see if they may relieve symptoms.
+Take heed: Avoiding frightful internet spirals is helpful.
+Dr. Davis provided me with a list of other prescription interventions to try; I was to pass this along to my primary care provider who could prescribe them as I tried them one by one to see if they might relieve symptoms.

-I am grateful for those that have dedicated their valuable time to researching rare disorders.
-I acknowledge that we are unique as human beings- our results to treatment can be starkly different even when we possess the same disease- and yet…
+I am grateful for those who have dedicated their valuable time to researching rare disorders.
+I acknowledge that we are unique as human beings—our results to treatment can be starkly different even when we possess the same disease—and yet…

 I had been to mecca and left disappointed.

-The medications were somewhat helpful, but the treatment options didn’t offer me the entry back to a feeling of vitality I was hoping for.
-I could no longer deny the painful truth-
+The medications were mildly helpful, but the treatment options didn’t offer me the entry back to a feeling of vitality I was hoping for.
+I could no longer deny the painful truth:

 No one was coming to save me.
 It was time to save myself.

 Over the past few years, I had mentioned this mold concern to many doctors who had dismissed my gut feeling.
 More empowered to trust myself, I turned to my inner voice and began researching exposure to toxic mold.
-Mycotoxin exposure most certainly affected the nervous system [10].
+Mycotoxin exposure could affect the nervous system [10].
 Dr. Ritchie Shoemaker had produced a large amount of underappreciated research on the subject.
 He had named the resulting multisystem illness “chronic inflammatory response syndrome” (CIRS) and had a protocol for treatment and was getting good results.
-I sought out treatment and experienced deep healing which you can read more about.
+I sought out treatment and experienced deep healing and eventually remission.
 From a functional medicine perspective, I had found my root or underlying cause!

 I had inhaled toxins that my immune system could not tag or remove so instead they circulated in my blood for five years creating massive inflammation.

-These toxins had pulled the trigger on my erythromelalgia.
+I believe these toxins pulled the proverbial trigger on my erythromelalgia.
 I always had the propensity to develop EM much like all of us are more inclined to some diseases than others.
 The gun was always loaded for erythromelalgia, but it was the mold and resulting CIRS that pulled the trigger.

 Now that I knew the root cause, I wondered how treatment of CIRS would influence my EM.

 The good news is the appropriate answer is “How did it not?”
 Getting at the root cause which greatly diminished flares combined with later heat desensitization was my ticket out of EM hell.
 I am in complete remission.
 The girl that could no longer wear socks pads around the house in wool-lined slippers.
 My feet are routinely covered with bedsheets.
 I enjoy a hot shower almost as much as a long soak in the bath.
 I waved goodbye to the shower chair days and have never looked back.
 I occasionally enjoy a glass of wine or a cocktail.
-I stand to cook dinner most every evening.
+I stand to cook dinner.
 I can again enjoy walks with friends and bike rides in the desert.
 Flaring of hands is a distant memory.
-I’ve even enjoyed a 180 degree sauna with no fear of hell to pay.
-I am able to be the wife, therapist, nurse practitioner, and friend that I desire to be when my extremities- and my life- are not engulfed by pain.
-This is not to say that I am what I used to be before the health challenges, I am no doubt changed- life is brighter, deeper, more expansive.
+I’ve even enjoyed a 180-degree sauna with no fear of hell to pay.
+I am able to be the wife, therapist, nurse practitioner, and friend that I desire to be when my extremities—and my life—are not engulfed by pain.
+This is not to say that I am what I used to be before the health challenges, I am no doubt changed: Life is brighter, deeper, more expansive.

 Only one who has once walked with pain can truly appreciate walking without it.